 The truth is, you’ve never once abandoned me.
 After all, a great teacher is still there, teaching lessons, even when she’s not in the classroom.
 Her impact transcends the school day.
-Sometimes, she teaches more by her absence than she does when she’s in your face.
+Sometimes, she teaches more in her absence than she does when she’s in your face.

 As my teacher, you’ve been an immovable pillar in my life, all of my life.
 No matter how stubborn and willful I’ve been, or how much I’ve resisted the lessons, or how many times I’ve told you the dog ate my homework, you’ve been there.
 In a funny kind of way, you’ve been my champion.

 A great teacher never gives up teaching.
 She believes in the innate capacity of her students to learn, even when her students are acting as though they might be exceptions to the universal rule that people can learn.
-Such a teacher holds a perennial confidence in human capacity like a beam of light.
+Such a teacher holds perennial confidence in a human capacity like a beam of light.